 GN are rare indolent benign neuroblastic tumors which are diagnosed histologically.
-Thorough sampling of the tumor is required to look for neuroblastic component which will change the diagnosis and prognosis.
-They have excellent prognosis if surgically resected.
+Thorough sampling of the tumor is required to look for neuroblastic component which will modify the diagnosis.
+They have excellent prognosis after surgical resection..

 Consent Disclaimer:

 As per international standard or university standard, patient's consent has been collected and preserved by the authors.